wordofwarning/wordofwarning.org/current/2013-springsummer/pinchbeckghelani/index.md

 ![The Middle by Julian Hughes](TheMiddle.jpg)

 ####Who is he?
 Michael Pinchbeck is a writer, live artist and performance maker.
 He co-founded Metro-Boulot-Dodo in 1997 after studying Theatre and Creative Writing at Lancaster University.
-He left the company in 2004 to embark on a five-year live art project – *The Long and Winding Road*, performed at the ICA (London), Ikon Gallery (Birmingham) and The Bluecoat (Liverpool).
-Michael was commissioned by Nottingham Playhouse to write *The White Album* (2006) and *The Ashes* (2011) and was awarded a bursary by Theatre Writing Partnership to research a new play - *Bolero*.
+He left the company in 2004 to embark on a five-year live art project ­ *The Long and Winding Road*, performed at the ICA (London), Ikon Gallery (Birmingham) and The Bluecoat (Liverpool).
+Michael was commissioned by Nottingham Playhouse to write *The White Album* (2006) and *The Ashes* (2011) and was awarded a bursary by Theatre Writing Partnership and funding from the British Council to research a new play - *Bolero*.

-He is currently working on a trilogy of devised performances inspired by Shakespearean stage directions: *The Beginning*, *The Middle* and *The End*.
+He is currently working on a trilogy of devised performances inspired by Shakespearean plays: *The Beginning*, *The Middle* and *The End*.
 In 2008, Michael was selected by Arts Council England to represent the UK at the Biennale for Young Artists in Italy.
-In 2012, he will be an ambassador for the World Event of Young Artists in Nottingham.
-His work has been selected twice for the British Council’s Edinburgh Showcase.
+In 2012, he was a creative ambassador for World Event Young Artists in Nottingham.
+His work has been selected twice for the British Council¹s Edinburgh Showcase.
 He has a Masters in Performance and Live Art from Nottingham Trent University and is currently undertaking a PhD at Loughborough University exploring the role of the dramaturg in contemporary performance.
-Michael is a co-director of Hatch, a platform for performance in the East Midlands.
+Michael is a co-director of Hatch, a platform for performance in the East Midlands, and lectures at the University of Lincoln.

 ![The Middle by Julian Hughes](TheMiddle1.jpg)

 ####What people have said about him